scholarslab/scholarslab.github.io/collections/_people/wendy-robertson.md

 roles:
 - Student
 ---

-Wendy Robertson is a graduate student in the Department of Environmental Studies at the University of Virginia.
+Wendy Robertson was a past graduate student working with the Scholars' Lab.